Cain and Abel: It’s all about mediocrity

 Indeed.

-A very careful read of the words explains.
-They are simple statements: Cain brought some of the fruits of the soil as an offering to the Lord.
+The statements are deceptively simple: Cain brought some of the fruits of the soil as an offering to the Lord.
 Abel for his part, brought one of the best firstlings of his flock.

 “Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”

 Shame: sound familiar?
 After eating of the tree, they realized they were naked-read they were ashamed.
 And doesn’t the evil one and his minions always feast on our shame?
-They know how precisely to use it.
+Our enemies know precisely how to use it.
 How quickly our shame turns to anger because we forget to turn to Christ.
-We forget to say, “I am sorry Lord.”
+We forget- more accurately, we’re too proud, to say, “I am sorry Lord.
+Please forgive me.”

 Instead we blame someone.
 Anyone, everyone for what we detest in ourselves.
 And the distance between us and Him widens.
 Over time, becomes a chasm.

 I realized, while listening to this reading in a way I never had before, why my friend St. Teresa of Avila spoke of washing the dishes as prayer.
 And Brother Lawrence, in his classic Practicing the Presence of God found washing the floors and the most mundane tasks to be holy.
 Because their intentions were toward His Glory.
-Accepting each task as an opportunity for perfection.
-And during those many times when I’ll return to my habits of mediocrity?
+Each task is an opportunity for achieving perfection.

 Hey Michael!